Dhaka women suffer more when climate change worsens the dengue situation

 Although males (59.9%) dominated among the hospitalised patients, the fatality rate for females stood at 57.2%, according to the Directorate General of Health Services (DGHS).

-A 2019 study by researchers at Bangladesh Institute of Development Studies (BIDS) measures that the poorest families living in urban Dhaka pay approximately 33% of their household income for healthcare, while the richest spend only 5.2%.
+A 2019 study by researchers at Bangladesh Institute of Development Studies (BIDS) measured that the poorest families living in urban Dhaka spend approximately 33% of their household income on healthcare, while the richest spend only 5.2%.
 The study on people's out-of-payment (OOP) was conducted between May and August 2019.

 For healthcare in Bangladesh, OOP expenditure is the major payment strategy.
 Any payment related to medical fees, purchases of medicines (prescribed or not), user fees for care and payments for equipment and diagnostic tests are included as OOP.